 Keeping Bears Wild: A Photographer’s Responsibility

-Photographing bears can be one of the most powerful wildlife experiences out there.
-Seeing their size, strength, and awareness in a wild setting is unforgettable.
+Photographing bears during one of our photo tours or workshops can be one of the most powerful wildlife experiences.
+Seeing their size, strength, and awareness in a wild setting leaves a lasting impression.
 But with that opportunity comes responsibility.
-Bear photography must always put safety and respect first, for you and for the animal.
+Bear photography must always prioritize safety and respect, for you and the animal.

 At Slonina Photography, our approach is simple.
 We never put ourselves or a bear in a risky situation for the sake of an image.
-The photograph is never more important than the well being of the animal or the people around it.
+The photograph is never more important than the well-being of the animal or the people around it.
+That philosophy comes from decades of experience in bear habitat.
+John Slonina has spent years in places like Yellowstone and Alaska observing and photographing bears, leading dozens of tours and developing a strong understanding of their behavior and how to position groups safely in the field.

 Distance Is Non Negotiable